kadel/rhdh-local/README.md

 ## Changing Your Configuration

-When you change `app-config.local.yaml` you can restart `rhdh` to load RHDH with new configuration.
+When you change `app-config.local.yaml` you must restart the `rhdh` container to load RHDH your updated configuration.

 ```sh
 podman-compose stop rhdh && podman-compose start rhdh
 ```

-When you change `dynamic-plugins.yaml` you need to re-run `install-dynamic-plugins` container and than restart RHDH instance.
+When you change `dynamic-plugins.yaml` you need to re-run the `install-dynamic-plugins` container and then restart RHDH instance.

 ```sh
 podman-compose run install-dynamic-plugins